What is Mountain Leadership School?

 Here’s what you should do to prepare for MLS:

 - Come to MLS prepared to participate fully.
 The MLS learn-by-doing method of teaching will have you actively engaged in your learning process.
-All of your instructors are former MLS graduates and will be there to guide you throughout the program.
+Your instructors will be there to guide you throughout the program.

 - Be open to new experiences.
 You will have responsibilities that may be new to you.
 Be willing to take risks and learn from mistakes in a safe environment.
 The more you are willing to stretch yourself, the more you will gain.